nickyout/grunt-config-plus/README.md

 > Define package, description, aliases and task dependencies in an object/file per grunt task.

+This grunt configuration structure, like others, fetches its config from files.
+What I have not yet found so far is something that only loads the npm modules I need to run.
+Granted, grunt is fast after the first load, but I wanted grunt to always run as snappy as possible.

+So here is grunt-config-plus.
+Define all your tasks fully within the scope of a single object.
+Refer tot those object with glob-paths, if you want.
+Create aliases for those tasks.
+List them, or hide them from the list.
+Print an explanation for your tasks.
+Json it, js it, whatever you fancy.
+It's so convenient.

 ## Getting Started
 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: